rekmarks/openzeppelin-solidity-metadata/README.md

 ## usage
 Install using `npm install openzeppelin-solidity-metadata`.
 After importing the package, you can access the following properties:
+- `contractDependencies`
+    - an object of all OpenZeppelin contract names as strings object values
+        - `dependencies` (if any exist)
+            - a sorted array of dependencies
 - `contracts`
     - an object of all OpenZeppelin contract names as strings to object values
         - `compiled`